salabs/TestArchiver/test_archiver/schemas/README.md

 -   `archiver_version` version of the archiver that was used to import the results
 -   `generator` metadata on the tool that produced the parsed output file (for Robot Framework the the robot and python version that were used to produce the output.xml)
 -   `generated` timestamp when the parsed output file was generated
--   `rpa` boolean weather the execution was actually a RPA (Robotic Process Automation task).
+-   `rpa` boolean whether the execution was actually a RPA (Robotic Process Automation task).
 This is mainly applicable to Robot Framework.
--   `dryrun` boolean weather this execution was actually a dryrun and not real tests against any system under test
+-   `dryrun` boolean whether this execution was actually a dryrun and not real tests against any system under test
--   `ignored` boolean weather this run is for some reason or another ignored as invalid results and therefore by default should be hidden from most APIs
+-   `ignored` boolean whether this run is for some reason or another ignored as invalid results and therefore by default should be hidden from most APIs

 ### Test series